DermotR/dsr-dev-process/docs/dsr-process-detailed.md

 - Performance benchmark results compared to targets
 - User feedback summary from testing or limited release

 Each iteration increases the resolution of understanding and improves the quality of the implementation.
 Documentation should evolve alongside the code to maintain a comprehensive and accurate representation of the system.
-The most valuable iterations often come from real-world usage insights, making early user feedback essential to the DSRFlow process.
+The most valuable iterations often come from real-world usage insights, making early user feedback essential to the dsr-dev-proc process.

 ### Iteration Tracking Tools: